Louisiana Voodoo: 19th Century

 In 1803, the United States took control of Louisiana through the Louisiana Purchase.
 This resulted in a large influx of Anglo-Americans into the region.
 These Anglo-Americans often had some familiarity with African-derived traditions, such as the John Canoe festivities on the Atlantic coast and the Pinkster celebrations in New York, but were unaccustomed to a fully developed African-derived religion with its own deities and priests.
 They thus often regarded Voodoo as an exotic and primitive superstition.
 The Anglo-American influx also brought new influences to Voodoo as well as increased attention, including a surge in 19th and early 20th-century newspaper coverage.

-The start of the 19th centuries also saw the Haitian Revolution, whereby African-descended populations in the French Caribbean colony of Saint-Domingue overthrew the French colonial government and established an independent republic, Haiti.
+The start of the 19th century also saw the Haitian Revolution, whereby African-descended populations in the French Caribbean colony of Saint-Domingue overthrew the French colonial government and established an independent republic, Haiti.
 As a result of the upheaval, between 15,000 and 20,000 Francophone migrants from Saint-Domingue arrived in the Mississippi River Valley, including those of African, European, and mixed descent.
 Many would have been familiar with, or actively involved in, Haitian Vodou and their arrival in continental North America likely reinforced and influenced Louisiana Voodoo.
 Further influences on the Louisiana religion likely came from Spiritualism, which had emerged in northeastern parts of the U.S. during the 1840s; the Spiritualist term "séance" would come to be applied to various Voodoo ceremonies.

 According to legend, the first meeting place of the Voodoo practitioners in New Orleans was at an abandoned brickyard in Dumaine Street.
 Those meetings here faced police disruption and so future meetings took place largely in Bayou St. John and along the shores of Lake Pontchartrain.
 The religion probably appealed to members of the African diaspora, whether enslaved or free, who lacked recourse to retribution for the poor treatment they received through other means.
 Voodoo probably spread out from Louisiana and into African American communities throughout the Mississippi River Valley, as there are 19th-century references to Voodoo rituals in both St. Louis and St. Joseph in Missouri; the latter the most northernmost known outpost of the religion.
 Fandrich suggested that the 1820s and 1830s might have represented the "heyday" of Voodoo, during New Orleans' economic boom.